AMWA-TV/bcp-007-01/docs/Overview.md

 #### NDI Group Tags

-NDI Senders MAY specify the NDI groups through use of tags.
-NDI Group Tags SHALL use the URN `urn:x-nmos:transport:ndi:group`.
-Multiple tags MAY be specified, for example:
+NDI Senders MUST specify the NDI groups, through use of tags.
+NDI group tag MUST use the URN `urn:x-nmos:transport:ndi:group`.
+The NDI group tag can have multiple values to represent multiple NDI groups, for example:
 ```json
 "tags": {
    "urn:x-nmos:tag:transport:ndi:group": [